MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/metrics/real-time-analytics-event-history-chart-panel.md

 ms.localizationpriority: medium
 ---

-# Real-time Analytics - Event History Chart panel
+# Real-time analytics - Event History Chart panel

 This tutorial illustrates how to use the Event History Chart panel.

 ## Overview

-The [Event History](../../automation/playstream-events/event-history.md) Chart panel represents the event flow as a chart of events distributed over a timeline and grouped by time intervals.
-To generate events for testing purposes, see the [PlayStream Quickstart](../../automation/playstream-events/playstream-quickstart.md) for examples of how to post custom events.
+The [Event history](../../automation/playstream-events/event-history.md) Chart panel represents the event flow as a chart of events distributed over a timeline and grouped by time intervals.
+To generate events for testing purposes, see the [PlayStream quickstart](../../automation/playstream-events/playstream-quickstart.md) for examples of how to post custom events.

 ![Event History Chart panel](media/tutorials/event-history-chart-panel.png)